Air quality FAQs

-Under The Environment Act 1995 all councils must monitor air quality in their area against national objectives and report the results to the Government.
-Where air quality is assessed as likely to fail to meet the objectives set out in the National Air Quality Strategy, the local authority has to declare an Air Quality Management Area.
+Under The Environment Act 1995, all Councils must monitor air quality in their area against national objectives and report the results to the Government.
+We declare an Air Quality Management Area where air quality is likely to fail to meet the objectives set out in the National Air Quality Strategy.

 Where does nitrogen dioxide come from?